“Simplicity is the final achievement.”

 Her current writing projects include short stories, THE MAGIK ROOM and TEXAS FRIENDS, DECEASED AND OTHERWISE.
 Her writing has appeared in newspapers, magazines, and on the Internet.

-With over 500-one-hour class Podcasts (2015), and The MMM Letter, 2008), Marjorie shares her thoughts and perspective on theological concerns of a contemporary audience.
+With over 500-one-hour class Podcasts (2015-current), and The MMM Letter, (2008-2015), Marjorie shares her thoughts and perspective on theological concerns of a contemporary audience.

-As a professional speaker, she has appeared before diversified audiences, including the keynote speaker for Bridal Showcase at the George R. Brown Convention Center (1.8 million square foot event facility ) in Houston, Texas, as well as in major centers in Washington, D.C., Denver, Colorado, and Baltimore, Maryland.
-She was also an honored speaker for the National Association of Wedding Planners, the Public Relations Society of America, St. Martin’s Episcopal Church, Houston, Texas, (the largest parish in North America and church of the late President George H. W. Bush and Barbara Bush, and the US Secretary of State and Treasurer, James A. Baker III.
+As a professional keynote speaker, she has appeared before diversified audiences, including the keynote speaker for Bridal Showcase in the George R. Brown Convention Center in Houston, Texas, as well as at major venues in Washington, D.C., Denver, Colorado, and Baltimore, Maryland.
+She is also an honored speaker for organizations such as the National Association of Wedding Planners, the Public Relations Society of America, and Trinity University, San Antonio, Texas.

 MARJORIE MAXFIELD is a successful Texas business women.

-Marjorie established a Texas-based public relations and advertising firm, The Max Agency.
+Marjorie established a Texas-based public relations and advertising firm, The Max Agency in 1972.
 Her clients included nationally-recognized corporations and leaders in the financial, real estate development, and retail industries, as well as internationally-recognized individuals.

 Marjorie has served on executive boards, committees and been active in many charitable, civic, and professional organizations, universities throughout Texas, including Public Relations Society of America, the Junior Leagues of Houston, and San Antonio; Trinity University, San Antonio.

-As a professional photographer, she enjoys the landscapes of Alaska, British Columbia, the American Southwest.
+As a professional photographer, Marjorie enjoys the landscapes of Alaska, British Columbia, and the American Southwest.

 She received a Bachelor of Arts degree in Philosophy (1966-1969) from Trinity University, San Antonio.

-With her move from the East Coast to San Antonio, then to Houston in 1970, she considers herself a Texas with ties to friends across the country.
+With her move from the East Coast to San Antonio in early 1960s, and onto Houston in 1970, she considers herself a Texan with ties to friends across the country.

 She and her husband reside in Houston, Texas.